kanfarrs/Dynamic-Graph-Dissolution/README.md

 All material is made available under MIT license.

 # Code
 Please follow the crack dissolution and dynamic graph dissolution notebooks.
+Discrete fracture networks were generated using dfnWorks https://dfnworks.lanl.gov/